ype/ype.github.io/_posts/2014-04-08-silver-searching-in-emacs.md

   (require 'wgrep-ag)
   (setq-default ag-highlight-search t)
-  (global-set-key (kbd "H-q") 'ag-project) (global-set-key (kbd "H-z") 'projectile-ag))
+  (global-set-key (kbd "H-q") 'ag-project) (global-set-key (kbd "H-z") 'projectile-ag)) ; if you have projectile
 ```

-As you might noticed I am using Hyper-q (H-q) and Hyper-z (H-z) as
+As you might noticed I am using Hyper-q `H-q` and Hyper-z `H-z` as
 hot keys for ag-\*(whatever), you can change these to suit your
 preferred keybinding style.

-A few other useful keybindings you may want to check out are C-x C-p,
+A few other useful keybindings you may want to check out are `C-x
-this makes the search buffer writable and lets you edit results
+C-p`, this makes the search buffer writable and lets you edit results
 inline.
-Also, C-c C-f, which activates {next-error-follow-minor-mode} -
+Also, `C-c C-f`, which activates
-which is a nifty feature that quickly shuttles you to the file for the
+`next-error-follow-minor-mode`, a nifty feature that quickly opens the
-result your cursor is currently over.
+file matching the search result your cursor is currently over.

-Here&rsquo;s a little demo of how I&rsquo;m using it with my project, Accent, a
+The gif show at the top of this page is a demo of how I use it to
-music live coding environment for the web.
+navigate my emacs.d nightmare...here it is again so you don't have to
+scroll up to see it.

+{% include image.html url="/media/2014-04-08-silver-searching-in-emacs/silverSearcher.gif" width="100%" description="Silver Searching in Emacs" %}

 # In (somewhat of a haphazard) Conclusion